 Getting your own freelance bookkeeping website set up is an important step.
 But what comes next is even more important: getting clients!

 A great place to start learning the basics of securing clients is by reading (and re-reading) the book: How To Open Your Own In-Home Bookkeeping Service.

 It’s packed with a lot of insight and helpful tips for gaining traction as a home-based bookkeeper!

 Help!
 I Want To Start A Virtual Bookkeeping Business But Need Step By Step Guidance

 No problem.
 I too like a little hand holding when it comes to going down a new path.
 And there’s nothing wrong with that!

-If you’d like to build a solid foundation that leads to a thriving bookkeeping business, I highly recommend Bookkeeper Business Launch.
+If you’d like to build a solid foundation that leads to a thriving bookkeeping business, I highly recommend Bookkeeper Launch and their free discovery series.

 Ben Robinson, the mastermind behind this online course, breaks down the business behind bookkeeping step by step.